oracle-samples/oracle-functions-samples/oci-objectstorage-get-object-python/README.md

 ## Create or Update IAM Policies

-Create a new policy that allows the dynamic group to read `object-family` in the functions related compartment.
+Create a new policy that allows the dynamic group to `read objects` in the functions related compartment.

 ![user input icon](./images/userinput.png)

 Your policy should look something like this:
 ```
-Allow dynamic-group <dynamic-group name> to read object-family in compartment <compartment-name>
+Allow dynamic-group <dynamic-group name> to read objects in compartment <compartment-name>
 ```
 e.g.
 ```
-Allow dynamic-group demo-func-dyn-group to read object-family in compartment demo-func-compartment
+Allow dynamic-group demo-func-dyn-group to read objects in compartment demo-func-compartment
 ```

 For more information on how to create policies, go [here](https://docs.cloud.oracle.com/iaas/Content/Identity/Concepts/policysyntax.htm).